AliBahaari/IRMap/README.md

 The default Font is "IRANSans", So if you want to use another Font, Please change "font-family" property in "style" tag.

 # Kurdish Version
-As soon as possible, I will put Iran Provinces Name to Kurdish (Kurmanji & ...) !
+As soon as possible, I will put Iran Provinces Names to Kurdish (Kurmanji & ...) !

 Hope to like it !